JerryTseee/JerryTseee.github.io/_pages/about.md

 - *2022.09 - 2027.06*, Bachelor of Business Administration in finance (second degree), the University of Hong Kong
 - *2019.09 - 2022.05*, Hong Kong Kowloon Tong Heungto Middle School

+# 💻 Internships
+- *2024.05 - 2025.01*, I worked as a **research assistant** in the [**HKU Computer Graphics and Visualization Lab**](https://hku-cg.github.io/), supervised by [**Prof. Taku Komura**](https://i.cs.hku.hk/~taku/).
+My duty was to use machine learning and deep learning techniques to construct AR/VR and character animation, especially on digital human application.
+And used Vicon motion capture system to collect locomotion datasets.
+I also helped to write some Python scripts for Unreal Engine 5
+- *2023.12 - 2024.02*, I worked as a **data scientist AI intern** in the [**SmartAge Intelligence Limited, Hong Kong**](https://smart-age.net/eng/).
+My job was to do the data analysis on collected data and to discover potential business value in the elderly market.
+I was also responsible for the renovation of product website using Wordpress.

 # 📝 Projects/Publications